AQC Integrated Programs

 minimum of 21 semester hours of undergraduate coursework that require a pre-requisite and/or graduate coursework.

 An application for approval to develop an Integrated Program must be submitted to the Registrar before commencing coursework.
-Click here for an Integrated Program Plan template to use when planning your Integrated Program.
+Use the template below when planning your Integrated Program.

 Local jurisdictions may have needs specific to their area.
 Teachers must supply a letter of support from their employing board of education and any other pertinent documentation with their application confirming that an Intended Area of Study, besides those listed above, is an area of local need.

 The Ministry of Education along with the SPTRB have approved Early Childhood Education courses that can be taken as an AQC Integrated Program.
-Click here for more information about course options and approved institutions offering the courses
+Click below for more information about course options and approved institutions offering the courses.

 The Certificate of Reconciliation Studies offered by the First Nations University of Canada consists of 18 credit hours of study and, as such, the certificate alone does not qualify for an AQC.
 However, this certificate in conjunction with an additional 12 credit hours of study would be considered as an AQC Integrated Program.
-Please note advance approval by the SPTRB Registrar is required as it is with all AQC Integrated Programs.
+The pre-approval of an Integrated Program Plan by the SPTRB Registrar is required prior to starting classes.

 The Post-Baccalaureate Certificate: Inclusive Education offered by Athabasca University is considered an Integrated Program.
 Specific Courses must be selected to qualify for an AQC.
-See details here .
+See details below:

 The Certificate in Career Development offered by Athabasca University is considered an Integrated Program.
 Coursework must be submitted for prior approval prior to beginning coursework.
 Coursework for this program may also be included in an Integrated Program that comprises coursework from the University of Saskatchewan.